goelshivam1210/flex_spot/robot/policies/PLOTTING_README.md

 - Y-axis: Left direction from robot's initial pose
 - Yaw: Rotation around Z-axis (positive = counterclockwise)

+### Path Generation
+- Arc paths are generated in local coordinate system (centered at origin)
+- Path points are transformed to vision frame accounting for robot orientation
+- Transformation includes both rotation (by robot's yaw) and translation (to robot position)
+- This ensures paths are correctly oriented regardless of robot's starting pose

 ### Data Collection
 - Position data is collected at each policy step
 - Uses `spot.get_current_pose()` for robot position